GenASiS: General Astrophysical Simulation System. II. Self-gravitating Baryonic Matter: Conclusion

 We propose that adiabatic core collapse, bounce, and prompt explosion become a standard benchmark among groups working on the simulation of core-collapse supernovae.
-(A dataset from this and the other problems in this paper being made publicly available in \cite{GenASiS_II_Dataset} is a step in this direction.)
+A dataset from this and the other problems in this paper being made publicly available in \cite{GenASiS_II_Dataset} is a step in this direction.
+The dataset includes selected outputs from 1D, 2D, and 3D simulations for several resolutions ($N_\theta$) discussed in \S \ref{sec:OppenheimerSnyder}, \S\ref{sec:LinMestelShu}, \S\ref{sec:YahilLattimer}, and \S\ref{sec:AdiabaticExplosion}.

 While the absence of physically crucial neutrinos renders this a test problem not directly relevant to comparisons with astronomical observations, persistent and systematic differences in the results obtained with different core-collapse supernova codes \citep{Janka2025Long-Term-Multi} suggest the wisdom of stepping back to a simplified problem in order to detect and diagnose some of the potential sources of those differences.
 Prior to the complications and costs of neutrino radiation fluid dynamics, modeling of the adiabatic collapse, bounce, and explosion of pre-supernova progenitors probes such issues as the handling of wide ranges of spatial and temporal scales; treatments of self-gravity; the nuclear phase transition and evolution of nuclear composition; and code performance, including the use of hardware accelerators (typically GPUs) on architectures now characteristic of capability supercomputers.
 Works reporting on energy conservation in the adiabatic explosion of a single progenitor include \citet{Skinner2019FORNAX:-A-Flexi} and \citet{Bruenn2020Chimera:-A-Mass}; a more comprehensive exposition of a single adiabatic explosion is presented by \citet{Pochik2021thornado-hydro:}.

 Study of adiabatic explosions also sets baseline expectations for `explodability' studies with more complete physics \citep{Janka2025Long-Term-Multi}.
 In our own study of a small ensemble of the spherically symmetric (but evolved in 1D/2D/3D) adiabatic explosions of eleven pre-supernova progenitors we find that the average shock speed and total kinetic energy are not monotonic with the mass with which a star is born (zero-age main sequence mass).
 These measures of adiabatic explosion speed and strength depend on the density of the infalling layers through which the shock proceeds.
 By the time of collapse the star's mass is reduced due to stellar winds, and the shock speed and total kinetic energy are more closely correlated with this---and even more closely with the compactness parameter at collapse.
 The extent to which these patterns hold up in the face of stochastic multidimensional dynamics---resulting from convective burning in 3D progenitors, and the stationary accretion shock instability and neutrino-driven convection after bounce---is an interesting subject of ongoing and future study.